Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Preliminaries

 \subsection{HRL Frameworks and Graph-Based Subgoal Planning in GCRL}

-In goal-conditioned settings, HRL addresses long-horizon challenges by decomposing the policy into a high-level policy $\pi^h$ and a low-level policy $\pi^l$~\cite{bacon2017option, vezhnevets2017feudal}.
-Every $k$ steps, $\pi^h(\cdot | s_t, g)$ selects a subgoal $\tilde{g}_t \in \mathcal{G}$, which $\pi^l(\cdot | s_t, \tilde{g}_t)$ attempts to reach using an auxiliary reward~\cite{zhang2020generating,pateria2021hierarchical,hutsebaut2022hierarchical}.
-However, when subgoals are too distant, the low-level policy may fail to reach them within the given horizon, and distance-based penalties can hinder learning, especially under sparse rewards.
-To mitigate this, graph-based approaches construct a goal-space graph $G = (V, E)$, where $V$ denotes a set of landmark nodes and $E$ consists of edges weighted by the expected effort required to transition between nodes.
-Landmark nodes are typically selected either by applying farthest point sampling (FPS) to choose states that are maximally distant from one another~\cite{kim2021landmark,lee2022dhrl,park2024novelty}, or by placing virtual goals uniformly from a predefined grid over the goal space~\cite{yoon2024breadth}.
-In general, the edge cost is defined as where $Q^G$ estimates the feasibility of reaching $v_2$ from $v_1$ under $\pi^l$, defined as the value function $Q^l$ of the low-level policy or a predefined estimator.
-Full details on $Q^G$ are provided in Appendix~\ref{subsecapp:distance edge}.
+In goal-conditioned settings, HRL addresses long-horizon challenges by decomposing control into a high-level policy $\pi^h$ and a low-level policy $\pi^l$~\cite{bacon2017option, vezhnevets2017feudal}.
+In general, HRL frameworks in the GCRL domain typically assume that the goal space $\mathcal{G}$ is known to facilitate the high-level selection of feasible subgoals.
+Every $k$ steps, $\pi^h(\cdot \mid s_t, g)$ selects a subgoal $\tilde{g}_t \in \mathcal{G}$, which $\pi^l(\cdot \mid s_t, \tilde{g}_t)$ attempts to reach using an auxiliary reward ~\citep{zhang2020generating,pateria2021hierarchical,hutsebaut2022hierarchical}.
+However, when subgoals are too distant, the low-level policy may fail to reach them within the given horizon, and distance-based penalties can hinder learning under sparse rewards.
+To mitigate this, graph-based approaches construct a goal-space graph $G = (V, E)$, where $V$ is a set of landmark nodes and $E$ contains edges weighted by the effort to transition between nodes.
+Landmarks are commonly chosen via farthest point sampling (FPS)~\citep{kim2021landmark,lee2022dhrl} or placed on a predefined grid over the goal space~\citep{yoon2024breadth}, assuming that the goal space is known to define the graph and the high-level policy.